MSanchezWorld/MSanchezWorld/README.md

 👋 Hi, I’m Miguel Sanchez

-🚀 I build tools that help people turn everyday cash flow into long-term wealth.
+🌍 I build tools that help humanity benefit from artificial intelligence.

-🧠 Currently building at the intersection of:
+🚀 Currently building at the intersection of:

-- AI Agents
+* Artificial Intelligence
-- Decentralized Finance (DeFi)
+* Decentralized Finance
-- Automated Bitcoin & Ethereum treasury systems
+* Autonomous systems and AI agents
-- On-chain financial infrastructure
+* Open financial infrastructure

 🛠 Founder of Stackit.ai
-Software that helps investors and business owners use their money twice —
-growing crypto assets while borrowing against them.

-🌍 Interested in:
+Stack helps people around the world grow Bitcoin and Ethereum while borrowing against their assets — allowing them to use their money twice.

+🧠 I’m interested in:

-- AI agent economies
+* AI agents and autonomous economies
-- Decentralized ownership
-- Open financial systems that expand economic freedom
+* Systems that expand economic freedom
+* Tools that help people benefit from technological progress

 🤝 Open to collaboration on:

-- AI × DeFi
+* AI × DeFi
-- Agent treasuries
-- On-chain automation
-- Crypto infrastructure
+* AI agent infrastructure
+* Open-source tools that empower people globally

 📫 Connect with me on X: @msanchezworld